rtCamp/rtMedia/readme.txt

  * UI issue of options tab with some WordPress default themes[Documentation](https://github.com/rtMediaWP/library/edit/develop/media/rtmc_media_options_overflow_fix.txt)
  * rtMedia shortcode uploader issue with IOS mobile safari browser
  * Issue while playing video on IOS safari
- * Isshue of white strip in lightbox
+ * Issue of white strip in lightbox
+ * Issue of like button which was showing only after comment is enabled from rtMedia settings

 = 4.3.2 [May 11, 2017] =